 Sometimes you need a break, but don’t want to take time off work or travel somewhere far.
-These are the best Virginia day trips, so you can take a break without having to leave!
+These are the best Virginia day trips, so you can take a break without having to leave the state!

 Its never a bad idea to play hooky or take the weekend to explore some of the best Virginia has to offer.
 Check out some of the best Virginia day trips and start planning!